Which Generation Controls the Senate?

 Vacancies in the Senate are not uncommon, for instance when a Senator dies or resigns.
 The tiles on this chart use the Senator that was holding the seat at the beginning of the term, even if they didn’t hold the seat for the majority of the term.
-This is why Kelly Loeffler and Kamala Harris still have tiles in the current congress.
+This is why Kelly Loeffler and Kamala Harris have tiles in the 117th congress.

 The senator's age in a particular year is calculated for January 3rd of that year.

 While playing around with this, one interesting trend I noticed is how the average age of a Senator has increased over the last seventy years.
 If you hover over a tile and then slide to the right, you can see how senators at the same percentile of age are now older than they used to be.
 For instance, a middle-of-the-pack Senator in 1947 was maybe 55 or 56-ish years old.
 Now, the middle seems to be 65 or 66, a whole decade older!
 Of course, it would be trivial to calculate and plot mean/median ages for each congress, but, c’mon, isn’t it more fun to explore the data this way?

 This table shows percent control of the Senate, by generation by year: